ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 simulation's population system doesn't know anything about it.
-We must first inform the simulation by passing in the ``DataFrame`` to our :class:`population view's <vivarium.framework.population.population_view.PopulationView>` ``update`` method.
-This method is the only way to modify the underlying population table.
+We must first inform the simulation by passing in the ``DataFrame`` to our :class:`population view's <vivarium.framework.population.population_view.PopulationView>` ``initialize`` method.

 .. note::

    **Population Views**

    A :class:`~vivarium.framework.population.population_view.PopulationView` is a read/write interface to the population state table.
-It provides a number of convenience methods for getting and setting attributes, private columns, and other bits of information about the population.
+It provides methods for reading attributes, initializing private columns, and updating private column data over the course of a simulation.

 .. warning::

-   The data generated and passed into the population view's ``update`` method must have the same index that was passed in with the ``pop_data``.
+   The data passed to the population view's ``initialize`` method must have an index that is a subset of the ``pop_data.index``.
+During initial population creation every simulant should be covered, but when simulants are added later (e.g. via fertility) the initializer may legitimately receive only a subset of the new simulants.
+Passing an index that contains simulants *not* in ``pop_data.index`` will cause hard-to-debug errors.
-   You can potentially cause yourself a great deal of headache otherwise.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/population.py
    :start-after: # docs-start: update_entrance_time_and_age